 Panko studied groups of students who were tasked with completing a variety of spreadsheet assignments.
-One group he warned that spreadsheet errors were common amongst other students who had completed the same tasks.
+One group warned that spreadsheet errors were common amongst other students who had completed the same tasks.
 Despite the warning, a group of students working alone had completed the projects and predicted their error rate to be 18 percent.
 It was actually a whopping 86 percent.

 If companies use spreadsheets to track inventory, this can be a serious problem.
-Going back to Panko's research, he noted that the Cell Error Rate for many commercial and research spreadsheets is between 1-5 percent.
+Going back to Panko’s research, he noted that the Cell Error Rate for many commercial and research spreadsheets is between 1-5 percent.
 Imagine a company that uses hundreds, or thousands, of cells to track products.
 Just a few incorrect cells could be the difference between a business thinking it has a few extra items or hundreds.
-Not having enough in stock can result in delayed shipments and lost sales, and too much stock can increase storage costs as well as the chances that product deterioration occurs, according to the Houston Chronicle.
+Not having enough in-stock can result in delayed shipments and lost sales, and too much stock can increase storage costs as well as the chances that product deterioration occurs, according to the Houston Chronicle.

 Using a mobile data collection solution can significantly limit – if not completely eliminate – manual data entry mistakes.
 While purchasing and integrating the solution into a company may cost a bit of money, the amount of money the system can save could extend into hundreds, if not thousands, of dollars.

 Manual data capture can waste precious time for a number of reasons: